Get Laced! Corset Lacing, Ribbon, and Bow Tattoos

 Placement Is Key

-For back lacing designs in particular, the overall shape and size plays a huge part in how the tattoo will suit your shape.
+For back lacing designs, in particular, the overall shape and size play a huge part in how the tattoo will suit your shape.
 Whether you're working with a designer/tattoo artist or drawing it yourself, it's best to try some different sizes and layouts with your concept, keeping in mind your body shape.

 It all depends on what you prefer.
 Whether you like the hourglass shape or you're trying to accentuate a certain curve in your body, this style can create an optical illusion, so make it work in your favor.

 - Lacing that widens at the shoulders and hips and narrows in the middle creates a sexy hourglass shape if you have (or want!) a more curvy-looking waistline.
 As with a corset, keep the narrowest point at the waistline to make this look work.